dwallach1/alexa-scribe/README.md

  ** For the alarm to work, AVS requires that we set up a downstream channel for back and forth communication with AVS.
 The [inital project](https://github.com/nicholasjconn/python-alexa-voice-service) handled the communication.

+# Running It

+- ./ngrok http 5000
+- python3 main.py
+- input the ngrok address into the server screen of the iOS application
+- let Chronos do the rest

 # Dependencies

  - Python3